nwdaudt/nwdaudt.github.io/_pages/about.md

 I am working hard on learning and implement open-science principles, and on `[Resources]()` I share some links that have been helping me during this journey.
 Feel free to drop me a message if you want to discuss anything related to open-science and coding (in R), and/or suggest/comment links for this tab.

-I work closely with [Laboratório de Aves Aquáticas e Tartarugas Marinhas - LAATM](https://laatm.furg.br/), Lab where I did my Master degree, and the Scientific Collection Sector from the [Museu de Ciências Naturais - MUCIN/UFRGS](https://www.ufrgs.br/mucin), where I am an Associated Researcher.
+I work closely with [Laboratório de Aves Aquáticas e Tartarugas Marinhas - LAATM](https://laatm.furg.br/), Lab where I did my Masters degree, and the Scientific Collection Sector of the [Museu de Ciências Naturais - MUCIN/UFRGS](https://www.ufrgs.br/mucin), where I am an Associated Researcher.

 If you need to get in touch, you can find me on [Twitter](https://twitter.com/NWDaudt), or send me an email at `nicholaswdaudt [at] gmail.com`.